California Birth Records Search

 If you get your birth certificate through the Department of Public Health, processing time will be 6-7 weeks from the time of application.
 You may also visit a local county recorder office, which usually offers faster service.

 When requesting a certified copy, you will need a notarized sworn statement as well.
-If you fail to produce this document, you will not be able to get a copy of your birth record.
+If you fail to produce this document, you will not be able to get a copy of California public birth records.

-If you don’t wish to go through official California agency channels, you can order one online at VitalChek quickly and easily, but additional fees may apply.
+If you don’t wish to go through official California agency channels, you can perform California birth records search online at VitalChek quickly and easily, but additional fees may apply.